 Southeast Missouri State University is proud of our commitment to our first-year students and the efforts we have in place to help them transition to the University.
 Southeast requires all first-year students to take the UI100: First-Year Seminar which is a three-credit hour course to assist students during their first semester.

 The goal of this course is simple: to ensure students have a successful transition to Southeast Missouri State University.
 We want to make sure all students are successful in meeting the academic demands they will face throughout their undergraduate years.
-Throughout the course, students will learn to build on their information literacy, critical thinking, and communication.
+Throughout the course, students will learn to build on their information literacy, critical thinking, and communication skills.
 Students will also be introduced to services and resources available to them during their time here.

 Your professors have designed course activities which will introduce you to interesting and useful facts, processes, and disputes arising from topics such University Survival 101, Sanity Across the Ages, The American Dream, and Health Perspectives in the New Millennium.
 You will learn, under the guidance of a strong group of more than fifty teacher-scholars, a good deal about your interdisciplinary theme topics.

 What matters most particularly to me, however, as coordinator of the course, is that all students develop strong skills in information literacy, thinking critically, and communicating effectively, and that they come to understand how the nine University Studies goals contribute to their success and well-being, both during their undergraduate years and throughout their lives, regardless of their majors or career objectives.